nickvac642/webapp/README.md

 # webapp: EboardEvals
 Fullstack EboardEvals webapp for CSH@RIT.
-To run, clone repository and naviagte to the correspndin directories and run the following:
+To run, clone repository and naviagte to the corresponding directories and run the following:

 Run **npm start** in Webapp directory for starting server side at localhost:5000.